AM97Y/SyntheticPassportGenerate/README.md

 # PyQt5_PassportsRF

-This program allows you to generate a dataset of passports.
+This program allows to generate dataset of passports.

 ## Installation